johnemmanuelbond/loggers.larders/content/Locations/Harport/Harport Racetrack.md

 #### Third Floor
 [[Frank Horibert]]'s personal chambers and dining room for feting guests.
 Includes a lookout over the entire campus and all the amenities an oligarch could ask for.
 Decadent red curtains with golden threading cover the numerous windows, a large bearskin rug is on the floor of the main parlor, leather stools sit in front of a private bar with numerous beautifully decorated bottles of wine and liquor on display.

-Entering the third floor requires an escort by a staff member with a tattoo. [[Simon Hill]] personally approves every solicitor and holds a magic mirror which can detect the magical aura on the tattoo for frauds, but he is the only one with such a mirror.
+Entering the third floor requires an escort by a staff member with a tattoo. [[Simon Redmont]] personally approves every solicitor and holds a magic mirror which can detect the magical aura on the tattoo for frauds, but he is the only one with such a mirror.

 ![[racetrack3.png]]